opvious/abaca/examples/multi-content/README.md

-# JSON example
+# Multi content-type example

-This example shows how to implement a client and Koa server for a simple JSON API using Abaca.
+This example shows how to implement an API which support JSON and CSV content-types (both in requests and responses) using Abaca.

 + OpenAPI specification: [`resources/openapi.yaml`](resources/openapi.yaml)
 + Server implementation: [`src/server.ts`](src/server.ts)